 Head North across the street to Hackley Library.
 Built in the American Romanesque style in 1890, the library is listed on the Michigan Register of Historic Places.
 Enter through the ornate wooden doors and step into the recently restored mosaic tile entryway.
 Gaze up at the Louis Millet stained glass windows and canvas murals painted by Muskegon artist Wilfred Berg.
 Berg painted the murals for the children’s library in 1934 as part of the Public Works of Art program.
 Walk over, and peer through, the glass floors of the "The Stacks".
 Behold the seven fireplaces and one of only 2 facsimile editions of The Book of Kells on public display in a US library.

 If you are up for more walking, you can take 4th St east and end right at Hackley Stadium.
 The 120 x 60 foot field was donated by Charles over 100 years ago.
 It has been home to the Muskegon Big Red football since.
 A source of pride, that field lays claim to the most winning high school football team in Michigan.
-Of interest is that the stadium was designed by The Osborn Engineering Company of Cleveland, Ohio.
+The stadium was designed by The Osborn Engineering Company of Cleveland, Ohio.
 Why do we think that is impressive?
 Because they also designed and built Michigan Stadium, Wrigley Field, and Notre Dame Stadium, among others!
 Another source of Big Red pride is that that the Big Reds temporary coach of 1905, Mortimer Jones, is believed to be the first black high school football coach in Michigan history.